 My educational philosophy rests on four major pillars; while the finer details of my philosophy are constantly changing, these four key beliefs are central to everything I do in the classroom.

 “Learning is not just about “correcting” what students already know.
-Learning is not just about students acquiring what some in schools and society have already determined to be the things that they are “supposed” to know.
+Learning is not just about students’ acquiring what some in schools and society have already determined to be the things that they are “supposed” to know.
 Given the recognition that curriculum cannot help but be partial, learning needs to involve refusing to be comfortable with what we already know and what we are coming to know.”

-— Kevin Kumashiro
+~ Kevin Kumashiro

-2. The world is changing rapidly, and the best skill we can give students is to teach them to be adaptable, social learners who have a personal learning network (PLN) that they can learn from throughout their careers.
+- The best skill I can give my students is to teach them to be adaptable, self-directed, social learners who have a personal learning network (PLN) that they can learn from throughout their careers.

-Given the rapid pace of technological change, I know that I can’t prepare my students for everything they will encounter in their lifetime of work.
+The world is changing rapidly, thanks in large part to technological innovation.
+Given this rapid pace of change, I know that I can’t prepare my students for everything they will encounter in their lifetime of work.
 I can, however, set my students on the path to becoming lifelong learners by teaching them how to learn.
-One of the biggest advantages I can give my students as they enter the teaching profession is to connect them to a broad PLN of other educators who can support and further their learning.
+One of the biggest advantages I can give my students as they enter the teaching profession is to connect them to a broad network of other educators who can support and further their learning.